CopernicaMarketingSoftware/Documentation/SMTPeter/quick-start/postfix.md

 ## Configure your hostname

-Before you can properly relay your email messages you will have to make sure that the **myhostname** parameter is configured with your server's fully-qualified domain name (FQDN).
-You can set this by going to `/etc/postfix/main.cf` and setting the following:
+Before you can properly relay your email messages, make sure that the **myhostname** parameter is configured with your server's fully-qualified domain name (FQDN).
+You can set this by going to `/etc/postfix/main.cf` and set the following:

 ```ini
 myhostname = fqdn.yourdomain.com